katjad/javascript101/docs/about.md

 ## Is this group for me?

-Is it for you?
-That's difficult to tell in advance, of course.
-We would say there is an emphasis on JavaScript as a programming language, not so much moving quickly to libraries like [jQuery](https://jquery.com/) to achieve all kinds of effects.
+Hopefully, we have provided enough information in order for you to decide whether this group is for you.

+Our emphasis is about learning JavaScript as a programming language.
+If you are an advanced programmer, we would also love to hear from you.
+If you can spare a Tuesday morning, come and say hello and maybe answer one or two questions about JavaScript :)

 All skill levels are welcome!

 ## Related Meet Ups

-[CodeHub](https://www.meetup.com/CodeHub-Bristol/) also organises a hack night at the Momentum Offices every other Tuesday 6pm - 9pm.
+[CodeHub](https://www.meetup.com/CodeHub-Bristol/) also organises a JavaScript hack night at the Momentum Offices every other Tuesday 6pm - 9pm.

 [Bristol JS](https://www.meetup.com/BristolJS/) is another great meet up group that holds talks and a social in the pub afterwards.